 31. Pierogi Calzone

 We’ve mentioned several times that you can add ‘exotic’ stuffing to your pagash.
-Or that you can dip it in pizza sauce.
+Or you can dip it in pizza sauce.
 It doesn’t have to just be potatoes and cheese.
 And finally, we’ve found a practical demo!
 It’s the perfect finish to this pizza list.
 It’s not in English, but it’s easy to follow.
 The stuffing for this puffy pierogi includes olives, salami, and sun-dried tomatoes.

 What’s your favorite pierogi pizza recipe?
 Show us how to make it in the comments!